arielgee/Sage-Like/.misc/tasks.md

 ### Unresolved
+* in youtube, when changing tabs (PLAYLISTS, CHANNELS, etc.) the discoveryView and discovery from address-bar are not synced with the display
 * a lot of sub folders in the tree view will fuck up the UI
 * Firefox has no support for XML 1.1